petergithub/notes/01Technology/ubuntuNotes.md

 3. 重启cron服务service cron restart

 `(crontab -l ; echo "00 09 * * 1-5 echo hello") | crontab -`  [How to create a cron job using Bash](https://stackoverflow.com/questions/878600/how-to-create-a-cron-job-using-bash )

+`at` want a command to run once at a later date, `at 4:01pm`
+If you want a command to be run once at system boot, the correct solution is to use either:
+    * system RC scripts (/etc/rc.local)
+    * crontab with the @reboot special prefix (see manpage)

 ### shell
 [Advanced Bash-Scripting Guide](http://tldp.org/LDP/abs/html/index.html)